erdal-pb/python-tdd-data-example/README.md

 1. Grabs a ZIP file online, uploads it to a MongoDB database, then extracts some data out (world_food_data.py)
 2. Scrapes a website, saves it to a CSV, then pulls interesting data out (plane_crashes.py)

-The CreateContainers.sh create two Docker containers, the first is a stock MongoDB instance, the second is the Python envrionment which the two scripts run on.
+CreateContainers.sh will create two Docker containers, the first is a stock MongoDB instance, the second is the Python envrionment which the two scripts run on.

+Skills learned:
+- Docker (in general)
+- Luigi
+- BeautifulSoup